ossf/s2c2f/specification/framework.md

 > - Being present and participating in key open source projects to share fixes or expertise
 > - See Microsoft's approach toward contributing to open source for more ideas [Microsoft&#39;s Open Source Program | Microsoft Open Source](https://opensource.microsoft.com/program#program-contributing)

-# The OSS SSC Framework Implementation Guide
+# The Secure Supply Chain Consumption Framework Implementation Guide

 ## Target Audience

 This section details a maturity model, which splits the practices in the previous section into 4 levels to achieve.
 There is also a list of tools your organization can implement to meet each security level in the framework.
 The guidance is useful to software developers, Continuous Integration and Continuous Development (CI/CD) administrators, and security practitioners.

-## OSS SSC Framework Levels of Maturity
+## Secure Supply Chain Consumption Framework Levels of Maturity

-When the OSS SSC Framework was first developed, the strategy to secure our OSS supply chain was comprised of 8 practices.
+When the S2C2F was first developed, the strategy to secure our OSS supply chain was comprised of 8 practices.

 <p align="center">
  <img alt="list of practices" src="../images/8-practices-white-bkg.png" width=40%>